 Summarize and Save This Content On

 There's nothing better than pulling a batch of warm double chocolate chip muffins out of the oven and seeing those gooey chocolate chips and toffee bits melted on the inside after you take your first bite.
-These muffins are soft, fluffy, and incredibly indulgent, making them perfect for breakfast, snacks, or dessert.
+These muffins are soft, fluffy, and incredibly indulgent, making them perfect for breakfast, snacks, or dessert like these peanut butter banana muffins.
 Whether you're baking for your family or a special occasion, this recipe always turns out perfectly.

 This was inspired by my pumpkin spice muffins and strawberry rhubarb muffins on this site, and pairs well with this upside down fruit cocktail cake and baked apple fritter recipe.